 Which internal tools create the most delivery leverage?

-What evidence converts buyer skepticism into signed work?
+What review material converts buyer skepticism into signed work?

 Which industries should Folium prioritize and why?